dyota257/wrestlingscoreboard/to-do.md

 # To-do list

+# Last time...
+put console log in matches import to catch error

+Need to fetch id using this
+var id = Number(
+    document
+        .querySelectorAll('tr.matchOrder>td[data-label="id"]')[0]
+        .innerText
+        .trim()
+);

+Need to fetch this within victory.js.
+Write this into the input fields, so that the form can be submitted.

+Then write SQL queries.

 ## database writeback records
+[ ] DELETE from matches_temp WHERE
+    [ ] Need a way to fetching the match id

 [ ] Check if records.js works
     [ ] make it route somewhere else after it's done
     [ ]